sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 - **Regular expression support in structural holes.** We want to add support for regexp syntax inside holes for refine search, like `\d+` to match only numerical digits [+1 this feature on GitHub](https://github.com/sourcegraph/sourcegraph/FIXME).
 - **A richer query language.** There are ways to refine structural search with [rules](https://comby.dev/#advanced-usage) allowing richer queries.
+And this video has more details FIXME.
 If you have a use case for this and want support sooner, [+1 this feature on GitHub](https://github.com/sourcegraph/sourcegraph/FIXME).
 - **Make it faster.** Structural search is typically slower than our regexp search because it does more work.
 If you find it valuable, we want to make it faster [+1 this feature on GitHub](https://github.com/sourcegraph/sourcegraph/FIXME).